qseftqseft/WPF-on-Linux-command/README.md

 # WPF-on-Linux-command
-build and run WPF apps using wine in one command (not tested)
+Build and run WPF apps using wine in one command (not tested)